-GSM-120 Gunsmithing Tools
+GSM-120 Gunsmithing Tools (6.00 cr.)

 This course covers the manufacture of tools used in the gunsmithing trade.
 Emphasis is placed on the production of tools used for gunsmithing from working drawings.
 Upon completion, students should be able to use blueprints to produce tools and fixtures for use in gunsmithing.
 Classroom Hours (2.00), Lab/Shop Hours (12.00).